Complexity Analysis of the SAT Attack on Logic Locking: Future Directions

 As described in SAT attack~\cite{subramanyan2015evaluating}, Subramanyan~\el stated that the multiplier benchmark c6288 is inherently challenging to SAT solvers, and was excluded from analysis.
 We locked its largest cone, N6288, in the same way as we did for other benchmarks in ISCAS'85, as described in Section~\ref{sec:complexity}.
 From the perspective of SAT attack iteration complexity, it remains linear with key size $|K|$, as shown on the bottom-right plot in Figure~\ref{fig:linIter} and Column 2 of Table~\ref{tab:c6288}.
 This suggests that c6288 behaves identically to other ISCAS'85 benchmarks.
 In addition, one can also observe that the complexity can decrease when more keys are inserted, as shown in Figure~\ref{fig:zoomin} and Column 2 of Table~\ref{tab:c6288}.
 The question is, \textit{what makes the circuit structure of a multiplier challenging to SAT solver?} To better analyze the SAT complexity in breaking c6288\_N6288, we record the CPU time spent for each iteration, including the very last UNSAT round.
 We exclude the pre-processing time, \ie setting up arrays of literals, initializing solver, \textit{etc}.
 The post-processing time is also excluded from the CPU time, \ie displaying the correct keys and the overall status, \textit{etc}.
 Table~\ref{tab:c6288} lists the time duration for SAT solver to derive the correct keys.
 The 1$^{\text{st}}$ and 2$^{\text{nd}}$ columns list key sizes $|K|$ and IO pair count $|P|$.
 Column 3 is the total time the SAT solver spent, which consists of two parts, ($i$) time used for generating all IO pairs, Column 4, and ($ii$) time checking that no more DIP exists (UNSAT), Column 6, where the averaged time it takes to find each IO pair is in Column 5.
 Column 7 reports the time ratio of the UNSAT decision over the total time spent on SAT solver.
 The interesting observation is that the major time spent was not on finding DIPs to prune off keyspace, but was on the last iteration, where SAT solver tries various backtracking before getting the UNSAT decision.
 The total time devoted to generating the IO pairs is negligible compared to the time spent in the very last iteration (UNSAT).
 In particular, the time duration for UNSAT in solving c6288 benchmark cones with respect to the total time span is generally over 90\%.

-For future SAT-resilient locking schemes, one of the design-goals could be on achieving the same degree of time complexity for each SAT-solving iteration as the very last iteration of c6288 benchmark.
-One of the possible considerations for logic locking designs is to increase the total backtracks and logic reassignment required for SAT solvers to find a DIP in every iteration so that a longer time duration can be achieved.
+In summary, we believe it is possible to achieve SAT attack resiliency by using hard-to-find DIPs rather than SAT iteration count.
+We convey this message by presenting two different case studies of post-SAT locking with point functions.
+We showed the key pruning analysis on a modified version of the SAT attack, which employs the identification of key gates and their inputs, can eliminate an exponential number of incorrect key combinations with respect to total key space.
+In order to achieve SAT resiliency, one may need to incorporate the same SAT attack time complexity for each DIP as the last iteration of UNSAT in the c6288 multiplier benchmark.
+The objective is to considerably increase the total backtracks and logic reassignment required for SAT solvers to find a DIP in every iteration so that a longer time duration can be achieved.
+We conjecture that future locking schemes can provide sufficient difficulty for the present-day SAT solvers with conflict-driven clause learning (CDCL) algorithm~\cite{ganesh2020unreasonable}.